La Palma, El Salvador: Geography

 The municipality covers an area of approximately 131,89 km ².
-Its jurisdictional borders are: to the north with San Ignacio, to the south with Agua Caliente, the east with Honduras and the municipalities of San Fernando, San Francisco Morazán and La Reina, and to the west with Metapan and Citalá, borders by the Lempa River.
+Its jurisdictional borders are: to the north with San Ignacio, to the south with Agua Caliente, the east with Honduras and the municipalities of San Fernando, San Francisco Morazán and La Reina, and to the west with Metapán and Citalá, borders by the Lempa River.

 La Palma is part of the mountainous zone of El Salvador, enjoying a cool climate.
 Administratively, the municipality is divided in 8 cantons and 87 small villages (caserios) in the rural area and 6 districts in the urban area.
 On July 1 of 1956, it was estimated that the population of La Palma was 5,337, 2,780 male and 2,957 female.
 In 2006, however it was calculated that municipality of La Palma had a total population of 24,000 inhabitants in the urban and rural areas.